Customizing the WordPress Query

-One of the most powerful features of WordPress is the WP Query.
+One of the most powerful features of WordPress is the WordPress Query.
 It is what determines what content is displayed on what page.
 And often you’ll want to modify this query to your specific needs.
-Some examples:

-• Don’t display posts from Category X on the homepage
+- Exclude posts from a certain category on the homepage

 Customize the Main Query

-You must place your function in functions.php (or a plugin).
+to modify the query settings before the main query runs.
+You must your function in your theme’s functions.php or a core functionality plugin.
 WordPress needs to build the query to figure out what template to load, so if you put this in a template file like archive.php it will be too late.

 All our functions are going to have a similar structure.
 First we’re going to make sure we’re accessing the main query.
-If we don’t check this first our code will affect everything from nav menus to recent comments widgets.
-We’ll do this by checking $query->is_main_query().
-This was added in WordPress 3.3.
-For earlier versions, compare $query to the global $wp_the_query variable, as shown below in the 3.2 code below.
+If we don’t check this first our code will affect every query from nav menus to recent comments widgets.
+We’ll do this by checking $query->is_main_query()

 Then we’ll check to make sure the conditions are right for our modification.
-If you only want it on the homepage, we’ll make sure the query is for home ( $query->is_home() ).
+If you only want it on your blog’s homepage, we’ll make sure the query is for home ( $query->is_home()

 Exclude Category from Blog